DonAurelio/text-analyzer/README.md

 This projects is dedicated to an University Assignment related with Natural Language Processing.
 This implemenation covers topics like:

 * **Tokenization** and **Morfological Analisys** in the first module (called morfo) using freeling with python.
-* The second module (textparser) covers **Syntactic Analisys**, it deals with the generation of syntactic trees using probabilistic models (Standfor and Bikel).
-Synactics trees are computational data structures that allows determine the structure of a given non-structured text.
+* The second module (textparser) covers **Syntactic Analisys**, it deals with the generation of syntactic trees using probabilistic models (Stanford and Bikel).

 More information, please check the wiki of this project.

+## Deployment
+This projects was designed inside a container:

 http://ignitersworld.com/lab/imageViewer.html